NaOgit/Questions/README.md

 * What is the day to day responsibilities for DevOps engineers at your company?
 * What key points are there to working on a successful project
 * Whats the most difficult aspect of running a project/product.
+* What does you company offer that the competitors don't ?
+*